Pigeon River State Park | Photo by Carol Roose

 Did you know that some B&Bs lend snow shoes and other equipment?
 Other innkeepers might be able to recommend a place that offers horse-drawn sleigh rides or a place that rents fat tire bikes so you can venture forth on one of Michigan’s many wonderful rail trails.

-From snow boarding in Northwest Michigan (choose a Traverse City-area B&B) to snow shoeing in the Hiawatha National Forest (stay in Gladstone)…
+From snow boarding and snow shoeing in Northwest Michigan (choose a Traverse City-area B&B)…

 … you’ll find so many things to do in winter in Michigan if you strap on your boots, bundle up, and get out there to explore.